About the State and Local Innovation Initiative

 For answers to frequently asked questions, see our Q&A.

-On January 23, 2018, J-PAL North America hosted a webinar to provide additional information about the State and Local Innovation Initiative, review the application process, and answer questions.
-The webinar featured Corinne Weaver, Director of Research and Evaluation at Catholic Charities Fort Worth, and Melissa Kearney, Professor of Economics at the University of Maryland.
-They discussed their partnership on an evaluation of Stay the Course, an innovative program aimed at increasing degree completion among low-income community college students.
-The recording of this webinar and the slides presented can be viewed here.
+On January 29, 2019, J-PAL North America hosted a webinar to provide additional information about the State and Local Innovation Initiative, review the application process, and answer questions.
+The webinar featured Jessica Orozco, Program Manager at the County of Santa Clara Office of Supportive Housing, and James Sullivan, Professor of Economics at the University of Notre Dame and co-founder of the Wilson Sheehan Lab for Economic Opportunities, who discussed their partnership on an evaluation of a Rapid Re-Housing program for single adults in Santa Clara County.
+A recording of the webinar can be found here.

-The webinar from the previous round of the State and Local Innovation Initiative can be viewed here.
+The recordings of the webinars from previous rounds of the State and Local Innovation Initiative can be viewed on the initiative’s events page.

-If you have questions about the initiative or would like to discuss a potential proposal, please email Initiative Manager Julia Chabrier.
+If you have questions about the initiative or would like to discuss a potential proposal, please email Initiative Manager Rohit Naimpally.